pboivin/filament-peek/README.md

 ## How it Works

-You start by adding a preview action button to the top of your page or an inline preview link somewhere in your form (e.g. in a sidebar).
+You start by adding a preview action button to the top of your page.
+Alternatively, you can add preview link component somewhere in your form (e.g. in a sidebar).
 When the user clicks the button, a full-screen modal opens.
 The modal contains an iframe that can be resized according to some configured presets.
 The iframe can either render a full Blade view or a custom URL.

 ## Basic Usage with Blade Views